Nissan Juke: Juke Nismo

 New for 2013, the NISMO version differs from the base Juke in styling changes to the bumpers and side skirts, interior styling, modified suspension and steering, 18 in wheels, an unspecified "torque vectoring" option, and engine tuning.
 The engine is rated at 197 hp at 6,000 rpm and 184 lbft of torque at 2,000 rpm.
-There was also a higher-end Nismo RS variant available, with upgraded standard equipment (Recaro front seats, carbon fiber).
+There was also a higher-end Nismo RS variant available, with upgraded standard equipment (Recaro front seats, carbon fibre).
 The engine is upgraded to 215 hp at 6,300 rpm and 210 lbft at 3,600 rpm.

 The New York Times review was generally positive, but: "About that styling: I love it, but you might hate it.
 The face is dominated by bug-eye headlamps, and the running lights bulge up above the hood such that they’re in the driver’s line of sight.
 At night, the effect is of large bio-luminescent slugs lounging atop the front fenders.
 Admittedly, it’s more appealing than I’m making it sound."